fsi-hack4autism/therapy-session-copilot/sample system messages.md

     - sys_message: Your task is to assess the responsiveness and clarity of speech in autism therapy sessions.
 You will watch videos and note how quickly and clearly the individual responds to questions or prompts.
 Record the time it takes for the individual to respond and the clarity of their response.
 Use the format ResponseTime[seconds] for timing and Clarity[clear/unclear] for speech clarity.

     - user_prompt: Observe and note how quickly and clearly the individual responds to questions or prompts in the video.
+    - gptoutput: Based on the transcript provided and the sequence of images, there is no verbal response captured that can be assessed for responsiveness or clarity.
+The individual appears to be engaged in an activity, possibly writing or drawing, and does not seem to be in the middle of an interactive exchange where questions or prompts are given and responses are expected.
+Therefore, it is not possible to provide a ResponseTime or Clarity assessment from the information given.
+    - file:

 - Physical Engagement
     - sys_message: Evaluate the physical engagement of the individual during activities or conversations.
 Look for moments where the individual maintains eye contact, keeps hands on the table, or directly interacts with materials or people.
 Note these observations using the format PhysicalEngagement[behavior], where behavior can be eye contact, hands on table, etc.